Die My Love: Critical response

-The work of Jennifer Lawrence (left) and director Lynne Ramsay received critical acclaim, with many citing the former as having given the best performance of her career.
+Lawrence and Ramsay received critical acclaim for their work, with many citing the former as having given a career-best performance.

 Die My Love received generally positive reviews from critics following its premiere at the 2025 Cannes Film Festival, with particular acclaim for Jennifer Lawrence's intense portrayal of postpartum psychosis and Lynne Ramsay's stylistic direction, albeit audience responses were more polarized.
+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 54 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D+" on its A+ to F scale.

 Many critics singled out Lawrence's performance, which Deadline Hollywood described as deserving of an Academy Award, and Ramsay's direction for praise.
-Tim Grierson of Screen International declared Lawrence "the match that lights Lynne Ramsay's gripping, slow-burn fifth feature," highlighting its layered examination of mental health and volatile relationships.
-Nicholas Barber of BBC wrote that Lawrence "is better than ever."
+Tim Grierson of Screen International declared Lawrence "the match that lights Lynne Ramsay's gripping, slow-burn fifth feature", highlighting its layered examination of mental health and volatile relationships.
+Nicholas Barber of the BBC wrote that Lawrence "is better than ever".

 Rafa Sales Ross of The Playlist called Lawrence the "undeniable propulsive force" of the film, noting her "rare ability to swing from effortless charm... straight into the dark abyss."
 Stephanie Zacharek of Time raved that it's "the kind of performance you go to the movies for, one that connects so sympathetically with... human suffering that it scares you a little."

 Dave Calhoun of Time Out labeled it a "deeply raw and honest film" with a "musical, black-comic, big-hearted spirit that pulls you through the despair."
-However, Owen Gleiberman of Variety viewed it as "reckless on the surface but overdetermined," critiquing its thesis-like approach to motherhood's burdens.
-In a review for The Washington Post, Sonia Rao awarded the film 2.5 stars, praising Lawrence as "brilliant" but faulting the lack of postpartum exploration as "baffling at best and exploitative at worst."
+However, Owen Gleiberman of Variety viewed it as "reckless on the surface but overdetermined", critiquing its thesis-like approach to motherhood's burdens.
+In a review for The Washington Post, Sonia Rao awarded the film 2.5 stars, praising Lawrence as "brilliant" but faulting the lack of postpartum exploration as "baffling at best and exploitative at worst".

+Sheila O'Malley of RogerEbert.com awarded the film three-and-a-half stars out of four, comparing Lawrence's performance to Catherine Deneuve in Repulsion and calling the film "a wild and worthwhile ride".